Bolivian lawmakers seek election breakthrough as death toll hits 30

 Conflict in the region of Cochabamba and the high-altitude city of El Alto has rattled Bolivia over the last week since Morales’ departure, with clashes at a gas power plant blockade on Tuesday leaving six people dead.

-That took the total number of deaths in the post-election unrest to 30, according to Bolivia’s official human rights ombudsman, most of those in the last 10 days.
+That took the total number of deaths in the post-election unrest to 30, according to Bolivia’s official human rights ombudsman.
+(Reporting by Daniel Ramos and Monica Machicao; Writing by Adam Jourdan; Editing by Andrew Cawthorne)

-In a press conference on Wednesday, government minister Arturo Murillo claimed Morales was continuing to stoke unrest.
-He showed reporters a video of a phone call including audio allegedly of Morales directing plans for blockades.